 - eToro – Best STP Broker with Copytrading

 - Plus500 – STP Broker with Zero Commission

 - Libertex – STP Broker with Temporary FCA Regulation

 #1 IG Markets – Overall Best STP Broker in the UK

-IG Markets is a trading and investment platform with low risk.
+IG Markets is a trading and investment platform.
 They are regulated with the FCA and have been operating in the UK for more than forty years.